 Madeira may not be the biggest party island around, but receives a high score for its natural beauty.

-It’s not that this remote province of Portugal discourages you from a typical sun&bath vacation, as there are swimming pools in the hotels and occasional sandy beaches scattered along the rugged and rocky coastline.
+It’s not that this remote province of Portugal discourages you from a typical sun&bath vacation.
+There are swimming pools in the hotels and occasional sandy beaches scattered along the rugged and rocky coastline.
 Madeira is first of all a haven for florists and avid mountaineers.
 For most of us, it is spectacular.

 The green, green, island of Madeira in the middle of the Atlantic Ocean was fascinating.
 We had booked flights and a hotel room for a week.
 We had kind of expected to be victims of continued rainfalls, for something must be causing the lush valleys, green gardens and almost jungle-like vegetation around the levadas.
 On the contrary, we were bestowed with sunny days and pleasant temperatures.